 ACEing Autism was founded in the summer of 2008 by Richard Spurling & Dr. Shafali Jeste in Boston, MA. as a family run organization with the invaluable efforts of its volunteers & supporters.
 We launched our first program at The Longfellow Club, Wayland (MA) with 15 children.
 In the spring of 2009 we added a second location, The Weymouth Club in Weymouth (MA).
 Richard quickly realized that he could greatly enhance the lives of children and families with autism through tennis, and he made a commitment to dedicate his career to the development and expansion of ACEing Autism.

-ACEing Autism has been featured on the Tennis Channel.
-In April 2014 Head Penn became an offical equipment supplier, providing all tennis equipment for our children to use during their sessions.
+ACEing Autism has been featured on the Tennis Channel, and in April 2014 Head Penn became an official equipment supplier, providing all tennis equipment for our children to use during their sessions.

 If a class must be cancelled due to inclement weather we will post a message on the top of our home page by 11:00am on the day of class.

 If ACEing Autism must cancel a clinic due to inclement weather we will provide you with a credit for the next session or a reimbursement for the canceled clinic.

 Refunds will not be issued for participant cancellations.

 Download our registration forms and waivers before your visit to an ACEing Autism clinic.